 After receiving an Economics pass grade on all three qualifying exams, complete the AFRE and Economics Dual Major Course Plan Form in D2L.
 This is an Excel spreadsheet, in which you list which courses you plan to take to fulfill both departments’ requirements.
 Once completed, send the spreadsheet to the Academic Program Coordinator in AFRE, your home department.
 From there, the GPD in AFRE will review the form, and if approved, will send to the GPD in Economics for their review and approval as well.

-Once the course program plans have been approved by each department, let the Academic Program Coordinator in AFRE know so that the process for the Memorandum of Understanding (MOU) form can begin.
+Once the course program plans have been approved by each department, the process for the Memorandum of Understanding (MOU) form can begin.
 This is a form that is required by the Graduate School to route alongside your GradPlan for approvals.
-The Academic Program Coordinator will send you the MOU, and will ask you to complete the form and route to your major professor for their signature.
+The Academic Program Coordinator will send you the MOU, and will ask you to complete the form and route it to your major professor for their signature.
 From there, you’ll need to return the MOU to the Academic Program Coordinator so that next steps can be initiated.

 The Academic Program Coordinator will let you know when it is time to submit your GradPlan for approvals.
 You’ll need to make sure to request a dual major at the same time you submit your GradPlan.
 The course program plans on your MOU must match your GradPlan exactly.
 If you have any extra courses that you have taken that you are not counting in either your AFRE or Economics program plans, you’ll need to list them as collateral courses in the notes section in GradPlan.
 These collateral courses should not be listed at all in your MOU; only the courses counting toward your program plans should be listed there.

-Once your MOU and GradPlan have been approved by both departments and all guidance committee members, the College and Graduate School will review your request for a dual major and, if everything is in order, approves your request.
+Once your MOU and GradPlan have been approved by both departments and all guidance committee members, the College and Graduate School will review your request for a dual major and, if everything is in order, will approve your request.